• Skip to primary navigation

 • Before starting, ensure that the jaggery is soft and mashed or grated well.
 This is because hard jaggery will remain in tiny bits and not get mixed completely.

-• Moreover the ladoos with nuts, seeds or rose petals.
+• Moreover make the ladoos with nuts, seeds or rose petals.
 Alternatively, add these in the ladoo for taste and flavor.

 • These ladoos will remain fresh for 1-2 days on the countertop or 5-6 days in the refrigerator.